 Zara Zhang: Thanks.

 Rita Yang: Where have you been?

 Zara Zhang: So for those who have forgotten about me, my name is Zara Zhang.
-I was the co-host and producer of the 996 podcast.
+I was the co-host and producer of the first season of the podcast.
 I was an investment analyst at GGV Capital from August 2017 to May this year.
 And in May, I joined ByteDance in Beijing, and Rita joined GGV as my replacement.
 And I’m very happy that Rita is now continuing this show and making it even greater.

 Rita Yang: Thank you.
 I’m going to start with some of the most frequently asked questions for this podcast.
 I even asked them during the interview process.
 So how did you guys started this podcast in the first place?

 Hans Tung: Zara, do you want to start first?

 Zara Zhang: Sure.
 So when I joined GGV in 2017, I think it was probably in my first couple weeks I told Hans that we should start some sort of content that tells the China tech story in English.
 And at that point I was exploring a couple of different formats like podcasting, maybe videos, or blog posts, or newsletters.
 And then I settled on the podcast idea because one, I was a huge fan of podcasts myself.
 I started listen to Serial really early on when the medium took off.
 And then I’ve always been looking for a good English podcast on tech in China, which is a topic that I’m most interested in, but I couldn’t find one.
 And secondly, I felt like podcasting as a format really attracts the kind of audience we want to attract.